RekhanshRajput/cmd-toolkit/README.md

 # ⚡ About

-**SNIPER CMD TOOL KIT ULTIMATE** is an advanced Windows Batch toolkit designed for:
+**SNIPER CMD TOOL KIT ** is an advanced Windows Batch toolkit designed for:

 - 🖥️ System Monitoring
 - 🌐 Network Analysis